 - reporting an improved quality of life

-This could save your organisations £££s
+This could improve your health and wellbeing and could save organisations £££s

 Did you know that 95% of desk-based workers report wanting to sit less at work???
 They also said they would feel more valued if their employer encouraged such changes!